See Feedback from Users

 - Enrol on CBT for Tinnitus E-Programme 12 - includes two 1-1 appointments plus email support, or

-Pay for your Assessment now and send in your Booking Form (current waiting time 2-10 working days, depending on the day/time you choose):
+- Send in your Booking Form (current waiting time 2-10 working days, depending on the day/time you choose)

 Working 1-1 with Debbie Featherstone

 There may be a possibility to work with me on a 1-1 basis, but these places are limited.
-The cost is currently £940 and on average people need around 12 appointments over 6-12 months.
+The cost is currently £940 for up to 12 appointments.

 The CBT for Tinnitus E-Programme is something I have developed for the many, to make a CBT for Tinnitus course available with minimum 1-1 contact to enable much reduced costs.
 The course has had to be extended to help cater for those with higher distress levels because I am unable to meet demand of all 1-1.